Distributed and Secure Kernel-Based Quantum Machine Learning: Quantum Feature Maps

 \subsection{RBF Kernel}

-Using RFF, given classical data $x=(x_1,x_2,\ldots,x_N)^T$, we define the following quantum feature map :
+Using RFF, given classical data $x=(x_1,x_2,\ldots,x_N)^T$, we define the following quantum feature map:

-where $\lceil log_2(2D)\rceil$ determines the number of qubits used and the approximation quality, and $w_i$ are independent samples from the normal distribution $N(0,\sigma^{-2}I)$. \begin{theorem} The quantum feature map defined above yields the RBF kernel \cite{Broomhead1988RadialBF},
+where $\lceil \log_2(2D)\rceil$ determines the number of qubits used and the approximation quality, and $w_i$ are independent samples from the normal distribution $\mathcal{N}(0,\sigma^{-2}I)$. \\ \begin{theorem} The quantum feature map above is a well-defined quantum state. \end{theorem} \begin{proof} To be well defined, we require the map to be normalizable.
+Consider the map $x \mapsto \psi(x)$.
+Then, we have that